Simple spring cleaning steps to freshen up your home

 Freshen up your pet beds and declutter their toys

 After muddy winter walks and trips out in the rain, your four-legged friend might be in need of a bath.
 But what about their bed?
-Often overlooked, dog beds can soon become smelly, so take a look at the cleaning instructions on the label and give yours a freshen up.
+Often overlooked, dog beds can soon become smelly, so take a look at the cleaning instructions on the label and give yours a refresh.
 You might also have accumulated a staggering amount of dog toys, so take a moment to have a clear out, throwing away any that have seen better days or that don't get played with very often.
 The same applies to any pungent cat beds and play toys!

 Declutter the hallway